alexbsec/hyperf-task-manager/README.md

-# Introduction
+# Task Management System

-This is a skeleton application using the Hyperf framework.
-This application is meant to be used as a starting place for those looking to get their feet wet with Hyperf Framework.
+This is a simple Task Management System application using the Hyperf framework.
+This application allows users to register, log in, and manage their tasks.
+It serves as a starting place for those looking to get their feet wet with Hyperf Framework.

 # Requirements